 Once you reach Amalfi, first thing you will notice is that it is a much bigger town as compared to Ravello and definitely more crowded.
 Pay a visit to the town’s towering Duomo – the entry is € 3 per person.
 Stroll by the local shops, dine at a sea-side restaurant and take a dip at the beach.
 One thing that you must at least try when in the Amalfi Coast is Limoncello.
 Antichi Sapori di Amalfi has amazing Limoncellos which are made in-house and it is located right in Amalfi’s main square!
 They will even let you sample before you buy!

 On day 3, we made our way from Ravello to our airbnb located in Piano di Sorrento.
 We actually passed Amalfi and Positano on the way to our accommodation.
 While google maps indicated that it would take us about 1 hour 15 minutes, it eventually took us over 2 hours.
 The roads along the coast are very narrow and since you need to stop at times, to make way for the bigger cars/ buses, it takes additional time.
-Needless to say, driving along the coast offers some jaw-dropping views.
+Also, not to mention, the urge to stop every few minutes to take in the jaw-dropping views!

 We visited Positano on a Sunday over a long weekend in Italy, so there was crazy traffic and a LOT of people in the town.
 Again, a route, which should have taken us merely 20 minutes, ended up taking us an hour.
 Plus, all the parking lots were full and parking on the streets was unavailable.
 After several futile attempts, we managed to find parking on the main highway, way above the town.

 We walked through Positano’s narrow streets and stopped by several shops along the way.
 There isn’t really too much to do in Positano but explore the narrow alleyways, peek into the boutiques, or unwind with a cup of coffee in one of Positano’s many cafes.
 You can also get some custom leather sandals made.